iiWhiteii/Whiteii/README.md

 # About Me:

-I have a passion for learning.
+I have a passion for learning..